 I saw an 83 y/o male patient this morning for follow-up on superficial cellulitis of both feet.
-I had seen him several weeks ago when he presented with well demarcated lesions of the top of the foot and anterior ankle.
-The lesions showed well defined borders and an erythematous (red) base.
-Small blisters (vessicles) were found within the lesions.
+I had seen him several weeks ago when he presented with well-demarcated lesions of the top of the foot and anterior ankle.
+The lesions showed well-defined borders and an erythematous (red) base.
+Small blisters (vesicles) were found within the lesions.
 These lesions were consistent with a superficial staph infection.
 The generic term used to define a superficial staph infection is called superficial cellulitis.

 We've grown accustomed in our society to go to the doctor and get a pill - a fast fix for a problem.
 But in the case of my patient, that fast fix comes with some serious side effects.
 And in his case, he looks forward to the task of applying his cream every day.

 Most importantly, the choice of treatment worked.
-The Healing Cream was the right antibacterial for this case.
-I also coached my patient to change his socks daily, rotate shoes to allow them to dry and to periodically use an Epsom Salt soak to dry the vessicles.
+Antifungal Healing Foot Cream was the right antibacterial for this case.
+I also coached my patient to change his socks daily, rotate shoes to allow them to dry and to periodically use an Epsom Salt soak to dry the vesicles.